Fox McCloud

-is a fictional character and the chief protagonist of Nintendo's Star Fox series.
-He is an anthropomorphic fox created and designed by Shigeru Miyamoto and Takaya Imamura.
-He was introduced as a player character in the original 1993 video game Star Fox.
-In each game, to varying extents, the player controls Fox in his Arwing.
-He is the leader of the Star Fox team, and is joined by his wingmates on various missions.
+is a character and the main protagonist of Nintendo's Star Fox series.
+He is an anthropomorphic red fox created by Shigeru Miyamoto and designed by Takaya Imamura.
+He was introduced as the sole playable character in the original 1993 video game Star Fox.
+From each game, to varying extents depending on the entry, the player controls Fox in his Arwing.
+He is the leader of the Star Fox team and is joined by his wingmates during various missions.

 Fox is the protagonist of several Star Fox games, comics, and other media.
-He has featured in several other game franchises, including as a playable character in every installment of the Super Smash Bros. series.
-Fox has received mostly positive reviews from critics.
+He has been featured in several other game franchises, including as a playable character in every installment of the Super Smash Bros. series.
+Fox has received a positive critical response, though his portrayal in the Super Smash Bros. series divided critics.